-Within the Netherlands, the OECD BEPS project generally and the EU’s follow-up initiatives specifically continue to capture public, media and parliamentary attention.
-With the spotlight on the taxation of multinationals, companies are increasingly weighing risks versus opportunities, which includes weighing the potential reputational damage related to international tax planning.
+Within the Netherlands, the OECD BEPS project generally and the EU’s follow-up initiatives specifically continue to capture public, media and lawmakers’ attention.
+With the spotlight on the taxation of multinationals, companies are increasingly weighing opportunities and risks, including the potential reputational damage related to international tax planning.
 The Dutch government has supported the OECD BEPS project from the outset and is currently implementing many of the BEPS recommendations adopted in the context of EU legislation, such as CbyC reporting and the exchange of tax rulings.
 The Netherlands is also preparing to introduce provisions from the EU ATA Directive, including CFC rules, limitations on interest deductibility and anti-hybrid mismatch rules.

 On 7 June 2017, the Netherlands signed the Multilateral Instrument amending tax treaties and improving dispute resolution mechanisms, expansively opting in on many of the instrument’s provisions:

 The next step is the ratification process in the Netherlands, which is expected to start in the second half of 2017.
 Assuming the Netherlands ratifies the instrument in 2018, its provisions can enter into force as of 1 January 2019 for covered tax agreements with a match (i.e. listed by jurisdictions that have also ratified before 2019).

 Dutch tax treaty policy is marked by its focus on developing countries and support for capacity building within their tax administrations.
 The Netherlands recently approached 23 of its developing country treaty partners to explore amending existing treaties to include enhanced anti-abuse provisions.
 Such provisions have been incorporated in new versions of a number of these treaties as a result.